marcosegborges/ffmpeg/readme.md

 * When used as an input option (`-t` before `-i`), limit the duration of data read from the input file.
 Example: `ffmpeg -t 1.5 -i input.mp4 output.gif`.

-* When used as an output option (`-t` before an output file), stop writing the output after its duration reaches duration.
+* When used as an output option (`-t` before an output file), stop writing the output after its duration reaches the determined time.
 Example: `ffmpeg -i input.mp4 -t 1.5 output.gif`.

 See this example: